Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Add EngageIDE.cpp and build and run the project.

 # What is EngageUI?
-### A user-engagement focused UI paradigm alternative to WIMP
+### What is WIMP?
 All PC UIs are based on the WIMP UI paradigm.
 WIMP stands for Windows, Icons, Menus and Pointers.
 Apps are designed using a control-panel metaphor.
-The UI includes a bunch of spatially laid out control panels
-each one of which is designed to handle some user activity.
+The UI includes a bunch of spatially laid out control panels (called controls) each one of which is designed to handle some user activity.
-The design consists of selecting which controls to use where (spatially) in the UI.
+The design consists of selecting which controls to use
+and where to place them on the screen.

+### A user-engagement focused alternative to WIMP
-EngageUI is always focused on handling the user's current activity
+EngageUI, instead, is always focused on handling the user's current activity
 when engaging with the UI
 which is a temporal rather than spatial approach to the UI.
 Instead of being layout centric, it is activity centric.
 It treats a user activity as a whole and provides mechanisms for handling it.
 WIMP instead provides a palette of controls
-which serve as are the building blocks for handling a user activity.
+which serve as the building blocks for handling a user activity.
 It does not address user activity at a high level.
 EngageUI does not use windows and does not define any spatial layout constructs.
 It uses keyboard input for all user controls